stevekerrick/GraphqlToTsql/docs/documentation.md

 You can include `totalCount` in the query to see the total number of rows in a dataset.

 Keep performance in mind. `totalCount` is not free.
-So don't ask for `totalCount` unless your app needs it.
-And if you're doing a paged query only ask for `totalCount` on the first page.
+If you're doing a paged query only ask for `totalCount` on the first page.

 ## cursor